The science is complex and the health claims extravagant. But what are antioxidants

 Eat raw and cooked fruits and vegetables

-Eating a mix of raw and cooked vegetables and fruits will increase the variety of antioxidants you absorb.
+Eating a mix of raw and cooked vegetables and fruits will increase the variety of antioxidants and other nutrients you absorb.
 Most cooking reduces the antioxidants, but in some cases, cooking increases the bioavailability.
 Mix it up!

 Processing reduces the antioxidants

 Processing and storage lower the concentration of most antioxidants in foods.
 Old fruits or overcooked vegetables have a faded colour.
 They’ve lost their antioxidant pigments.
 Most industrial processing and storage have a similar effect.
 Modern techniques are designed to keep the fresh look of fruits and vegetables.
 But their antioxidant content still drops.